pellucida/printf_extension_example/README.md

 ### Example passing widget by value to printf()

-The exmample in src/widget.c is an extension to the example in the glibc manual.
+The example in src/widget.c is an extension to the example in the glibc manual.
 Instead of passing a pointer to the Widget to *printf()* the widget struct is passed by value.